 - Female empowerment and cognitive development classes, such as VOICES, Girls Circle, and WINGS - all aimed at encouraging girls to make positive choices for themselves

 - Other small group sessions, where various competencies are developed in a socially positive setting.

 - Religious/spiritual services - provided to residents who request it and have parental permission to participate

-To read an Idaho Statesman article about the detention center's knitting project for residents, click here.
+To see an Idaho Statesman article about the Detention Center's knitting project for residents, click here.